 Step 2: Exploit/honor the bottleneck

-To exploit a bottleneck, we first need to establish whether the bottleneck is a valid part of the process - be careful that the constraint is not an unnecessary step, i.e. management oversight.
+To exploit a bottleneck, we first need to establish whether it is a valid part of the process - be careful that the constraint is not an unnecessary step, i.e., management oversight.

-If the bottleneck is a necessary, value-generating part of the process, then make sure that it’s only doing the work that is required.
-For example, in a development team, you may have reason to think one of the developers to be the bottleneck, but when you go talk to him, you may find out, that he had to deal with really poor requirements documentation.
-So besides coding itself, he had to spend the time, that he did not have, chasing down actual requirements.
-Once you make sure that he has all the information he needs, his development time can be significantly reduced.
+If the bottleneck is a necessary, value-generating part of the process, ensure that it only does the mandatory work.
+For example, you may have reason to think one of your web developers to be the process’s bottleneck.
+Yet once you talk to him, you may find out that he had to deal with poor requirements documentation.
+So besides coding itself, he had to spend extra time chasing down actual requirements.
+Once you make sure that he has all the information he needs, he can reduce his development time.

 Step 3: Subordinate the rest of the processes to the bottleneck

-Meaning, that the bottleneck drives the speed of delivery.
-So, steps 1 and 2 should deliver at a speed that will generate a supply of work that the bottleneck can deal with.
-The Theory of Constraints calls this a drum buffer rope approach, wherein a metaphorical rope is tied to the constraint, causing the rest of the supply line to keep up with it.
-The rope ensures that the line does not supply the bottleneck too fast, nor too slowly, causing it to stand idly.
-The rope takes the role of a buffer, ensuring the team knows when it’s running out of slack.
+The bottleneck drives the speed of delivery, like a coxswain in a rowing boat.
+So, steps 1 and 2 should deliver at a pace that will generate a supply of work that the bottleneck can process.
+The theory of constraints calls this a Drum-buffer-rope approach, wherein a metaphorical rope is tied to the constraint, causing the rest of the supply line to keep up with it.
+The rope ensures that the line supplies the bottleneck neither too fast nor too slowly, causing it to stand idly.
+So, the rope takes the role of a buffer, letting the team know when it’s running out of slack.

 Step 4: Elevate the bottleneck

 At this stage, you look at how the rest of the production process can help out the bottleneck.
-For example, maybe steps 4 and 5 in our table can help out in step 3, if they find it overloaded.
-In Kanban, this process is known as swarming - the entire team looks to remove the bottleneck and get the throughput moving again.
-Of course, you can also look at improving the capacity of the constraint point: maybe more resources need to be allocated to that step, perhaps faster machines or automation of a kind will do the trick.
+For example, maybe steps 4 and 5 in our table can help out in step 3, when it’s overloaded?
+In Kanban, we call this process swarming - the team tries to relieve the bottleneck by redistributing resources (labor force, in this case) and thus increase output.
+Or, you can extend the constraint by increasing its capacity: you may need more or faster machines or perhaps greater automation of this step.

 Step 5: Restart the process, re-check the bottleneck

-The last step in the Theory is to ensure that you restart the process at the new speed, and observe how things are flowing through the bottleneck.
+The last step in the theory is to ensure that you restart the process at the new speed and observe how things flow through the bottleneck.
 If needed, start again from the beginning.
-You no longer need to target the constraint, once you realize that no matter the improvement you make, the bottleneck no longer improves your Takt time.
-When that happens, it means the meaningful bottleneck has moved to another area of your line.
+Once you realize that no matter the improvement you make, the constraint no longer improves the cycle time, it’s no longer necessary to target it.
+When that happens, it means the relevant bottleneck has moved to another area of your line.

 Set up your process to deal with bottlenecks

-Bottlenecks are always going to occur and you need to keep an eye out for them.
-Organizing your teams, or process lines in U-shaped cells can quickly let team members have oversight of the entire line.
-This way, team members can immediately notice bottlenecks occurring, and help out.
-Having Andons as part of the line can allow team members to stop the line when needed, or at least inform of the current flow.
+Bottlenecks are always going to occur, and you need to keep an eye out for them.
+Organizing your teams or process lines in U-shaped cells can quickly let team members have oversight of the entire line.
+This way, team members can immediately notice bottlenecks occurring and help out.
+Having Andons as part of the line can allow team members to stop the line when necessary, or - at the least - it informs them of the current flow.

-For teams that don’t share an office, but collaborate on a virtual Kanban board, an effective solution to visualizing and dealing with bottlenecks is adding queuing lanes to the process.
+For teams that don’t share an office, but collaborate on a virtual Kanban board, an effective solution to visualizing and dealing with bottlenecks is to add queuing lanes to the process.
 Each step of the board should be divided into work waiting, ongoing, and completed, or at least to “doing/done”.
-This way, if a bottleneck builds up, it will be clear within seconds where and for what reason it has developed - either a step is processing items too slowly or too quickly, or a step is being overloaded with tickets arriving from a preceding stage.
+This way, if a bottleneck builds up, it will be known within seconds where and why it has developed.
+Either a step is processing items too slowly or too quickly, or it is overloaded with tickets arriving from a preceding stage.

 Additional ways to help resolve bottlenecks

 Problem-solving techniques are also helpful when dealing with bottlenecks.
-Eliyahu Goldratt developed a technique called the Evaporating Cloud: often, bottlenecks occur because manufacturing processes deal with assumptions that are just not accurate.
+Eliyahu Goldratt developed a procedure called the Evaporating Cloud: often, bottlenecks occur because manufacturing processes deal with assumptions that are just not accurate.
 Evaporating Cloud looks at interdependencies in the process, at what needs changing, and to what ends.
 The occurrence of bottlenecks often hides the root cause of undesirable effects in production.
-This is why working with Lean methods is beneficial - the techniques help to ask the right questions to get to the root cause of your process’ bottlenecks.
+That is why working with Lean methods is beneficial - the techniques help to ask the right questions to get to the root cause of your process’s bottlenecks.

-Using the 5S, keeping the process lines clean, and going on Gemba all help to easily identify bottlenecks.
-Finally, inspecting the Cumulative Flow diagram lets you check the impact of the improvement initiatives on your bottlenecks, and on your process’ Cycle Time.
+Using 5S, keeping the process lines clean, and going on Gemba can help with identifying bottlenecks.
+Also, inspecting the Cumulative Flow diagram lets you check the impact of the improvement initiatives on your bottlenecks and on your process’s cycle time.